“Folk is the stuff we make, do and think for ourselves—and the radical potential of these things.”

 About Lucy Wright

-Lucy Wright is an artist based in the North of England.
-Her practice sits at the intersection of folklore and activism, often using as source material her 10+ years of cited research into lesser-known contemporary and female-led folk customs.
+Artist Lucy J Wright is based in Leeds, UK.
+Her sculptural practice sits at the intersection of folklore and activism, often using as source material her 10+ years of cited research into lesser-known contemporary and female-led folk customs.

 Following a stint as the lead singer in BBC Folk Award-nominated act, Pilgrims' Way, Wright received a Vice Chancellor’s scholarship from Manchester School of Art for her PhD before becoming a Visiting Research Fellow in Folklore at University of Hertfordshire in 2019.
-Recent activities include solo shows at Portico Library, Manchester; Field System, Devon; group shows at Leeds Art Gallery and Compton Verney, residencies at Hospitalfield and the Hugo Burge Foundation, and features in Sunday Times Style and Weird Walk.
-In 2025, artist Lucy J Wright was an invited speaker at the British Academy and a contributor to Claire Bishop’s ‘Ancestral Avant-gardes’.
+Recent activities include solo shows at Portico Library, Manchester; Field System, Devon; group shows at Leeds Art Gallery and Compton Verney, residencies at Hospitalfield and the Hugo Burge Foundation, commissions from Horse + Bamboo and Create Berwick and features in Sunday Times Style and Weird Walk.
+In 2025, she was an invited speaker at the British Academy and a contributor to Claire Bishop’s ‘Ancestral Avant-gardes’.

 Lucy is a ‘hedge morris dancer’, author of the ‘Folk is a Feminist Issue’ manifesta, and originator of ‘Dusking’, a 100% invented tradition and annual participatory project for anyone who has ever wanted to dance the sun down!